1. The Vijayanagara Empire was founded in ___________.

 Explanation: Aravidu dynasty carried on from Penukonda and Chandragiri.

-89. The Vijayanagara coin Pagoda was made of:
+89. The Vijayanagara coin Pagoda was made of___________.

 A) Silver